aeris-consulting/lagoon/README.md

 1. Document the API
 1. Edit a content
 1. Add a root or child entrypoint (manage the type of entry point to be managed as properties from the datasource)
-1. Visualize content as formatted and pretty-printed JSON / YAML
 1. Manage multitab, pining tabs (close all and close unpins) to display content
 1. Add a filter for the content (useful for long sets)
-1. Copy visible content to the clipboard
 1. Support Kafka and streams
 1. Manage templates with placeholders to create content
 1. Extend basic features: